Political Broadcasting Advisory

 Mr. Hane represents service providers, broadcasters, technology vendors and investors in the telecommunications, media and technology sectors.

-An avid technologist, Mr. Hane has been awarded three patents for satellite, wireless and digital video distribution technologies:
+An avid technologist, Mr. Hane has been awarded four patents for satellite, wireless, digital video and secure communications technologies:

 - Security system and method (U.S. Patent No. 7,589,626)